src-d/guide/talent/career_development.md

 A Team Lead is equivalent to Senior Engineer II who also manages a small team of engineers (less than 10 people).
 A Team Lead is expected to be able to plan current and future work, provide mentorship, overseeing progress of the team and, in general, be able to make day-to-day work smooth for everyone in the team.
+A Team Lead has also a major role in the hiring process (screening, initial calls, code challenge reviews, etc).

 #### Head of Architecture